For SellersIndustry Guide

 8. Poor Safety Record

-A history of workplace accidents, safety violations, or high workers' compensation claims indicates operational risks and potential liabilities.
+A history of workplace accidents, safety violations, or high workers' compensation claims indicates elevated operational risks and potential liabilities.
 This can deter buyers concerned about employee welfare, insurance costs, and regulatory scrutiny [4].

 Preparing Your Roofing or Specialty Contracting Business for Sale